CoPO

 How is the information I provide in my Jury Registration used?

-Court of Public Opinion uses the information you provide regarding your residence, availability, and preferred method of Jury service to identify the group of persons who are Qualified to serve as a Juror on upcoming hearings.
-As hearings are scheduled with CoPO, those Jurors will simultaneously be sent an e-mail and/or a text invitation to “Request to Serve” as a Juror on those hearings.
+Court of Public Opinion uses the information you provide regarding your residence, availability, and preferred method of Jury service to identify the group of persons who are qualified to serve as Jurors on upcoming hearings.
+As hearings are scheduled with CoPO, those Jurors will be sent an email invitation to “Request to Serve” as Jurors on those hearings.

-Additionally, without identifying your Private Information, the demographic information you provide in the registration process may be used by the attorneys to look for patterns in how their Jury panel responded to their verdict.
+Additionally, without identifying your Private Information, the demographic information you provide during registration may be used by attorneys to look for patterns in how their Jury panel responded to the verdict.

 See CoPO’s Privacy Policy for further details.